Skip to main content

 \(^{79}\)Snippet from = Wardle, Elizabeth.
 “You Can Learn to Write in General.”
 Bad Ideas About Writing.
 Edited by Cheryl E. Ball and Drew M. Loewe.
 Morgantown, WV: West Virginia University Libraries, Digital Publishing Institute, 2017.
 CC-BY.

-This page titled 4: Practice is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4: Practice is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.